TeejayBrown/TeejayBrown/README.md

 I am also interested in DevOps and have experience working with tools like Git, Docker, and AWS.
 I understand the importance of CI/CD pipelines and have experience setting up automated build and deployment processes.

 Learning & Growth:
 I am a lifelong learner and am always seeking out new opportunities to expand my knowledge and skills.
 Whether it's through online courses, attending meetups, or contributing to open-source projects, I am dedicated to staying current with the latest technologies and best practices in the field.

-Portfolio:
-You can view my portfolio of projects on this www.taiwoomoleye.com.

 If you have any questions or would like to connect, feel free to reach out to me!
 I'm always happy to chat about technology and software development.